 - Associated services and professionals: There are lots of people on Twitter who can offer you useful information, but aren’t in your profession.
 Follow librarians, disability advisers, employability advisers, learning technologists and researchers, learning and staff developers… all useful people to learn from and collaborate with, and stay in touch with what’s happening around the university!
 Follow Enactus Bedfordshire, The Library, Student Services, The Student Union, International Students team, Employability or The Press Office.

-- Policy makers: If you’re interested in government education policy, you could always follow individual politicians, the Government department for Education, WONKHE or the select committees for Business, Information and Skills or Education.
+- Policy makers: If you’re interested in government education policy, you could always follow individual politicians, the Government department for Education, WONKHE or the select committee for Education.
 You could also follow bodies such as the QAA, HEFCE, Sutton Trust or HESA.

 - Industry and other sectors: To keep an eye on developments in the sector, possible future impacts and applications of your research, or developments which might affect what you’re working on, you could follow some of the professional bodies or companies which represent the types of sector related to your research.
 If you’re interested in UK Government policy on science, you could follow for example individual politicians and ministers, or the relevant Select Committees e.g. Science or Health (or the equivalent in other countries).